ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 (println "Hello world!")
 ```

+## Setting Up vim

+- fireplace.vim
+- rainbow parents

+## Structuring Code

+- files and how they correspond to namespaces
+- how to include stuff (use / require / import)

 ## Code is Data ([Homoiconicity](http://en.wikipedia.org/wiki/Homoiconicity))

 You might have noticed that the parentheses are at place funny
-(in case you are use to C like languages).
+(in case you are used to C like languages).
 This is because Clojure is homoiconic, which is to say that code is data.
 You are basically programming in Clojures [AST](http://en.wikipedia.org/wiki/Abstract_syntax_tree).
 Clojure is a dialect of [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)),